v317/realm3patch/README.md

 * RoA3 Suomiversio asennettuna (Tai vähintään purettuna niin, että käytössäsi on suomiversion DATA & GAMES -kansiot sisältöineen)

 Ohjelma on koodattu nopeasti VB.NET:llä ja bugeja löytyy varmasti, sekä virheitä.

+This application includes DiscUtils and DotNetZip even though they are not yet utilized.
+Some testing is under the way and they will be most likely used.
+Copyright to these belong to their owners.